 If you’re struggling with social anxiety disorder, also known as social phobia, know you’re not the only one.
 Social phobia is one of the most common anxiety disorders and mental health conditions in general in the US, with almost 7 million Americans struggling daily.

-Some people manage to get by with just self-help, others with self-help and therapy, and others with a combination of the previous two with medical support.
+Some people manage to get by with just self-help, others go to therapy, and others get better with a combination of the previous two with medical support.